12A and 80G Registration

 Contributions to any local government agency, association, or institution that has received approval from the government are fully deductible.

-This temporary registration must be renewed either six months before to its expiration or within six months of the start of its operations, whichever comes first.
+This temporary registration must be renewed either six months before its expiration or within six months of the start of its operations, whichever comes first.
 Five years will be provided for each of the renewed registrations.

 A non-profit organization's future financial transactions and revenues will be considered taxable if they do not register under section 12A.
 Due to this, non-profit organizations must thoroughly familiarize themselves with the provisions of Section 12A of the Income Tax Act.